antinolabsdev/Cronovo-Android-SDK/README.md

 ## Step 4.
 Create an Instance of Cronovo Class call there method. according to need

 ### Data Insertion:
 - There is a public function to allow the user to insert data from the watch into the database
-### Data Insertion:
-- There is a public function to allow the user to insert data from the watch into the database
 ```